Shows a customizable Google map with location markers for all your Participants Database records.

 - Set up billing: Google requires that you have a billing account in case you start to run up charges (you probably won’t…see below)

 - The Maps API will be enabled

-- You can get your API key any time on your Google Cloud Dashboard, make sure you have the right project selected, then on the left, select “Credentials.”
+- Go to your Google Cloud APIs Dashboard, make sure you have the right project selected, then on the left, select “Credentials.”